evgenii-engineer/openLight/README.md

 # openLight

-`openLight` is a lightweight Telegram-first agent for Raspberry Pi.

-It is built for the practical case where frameworks like OpenClaw are simply too heavy: one small machine, a few useful tools, optional local LLM help, and predictable behaviour.
+Lightweight Telegram-first AI agent for Raspberry Pi, built in Go and designed to run with a local LLM.

+`openLight` is a practical alternative to heavier agent frameworks like OpenClaw.
+It focuses on the simple local loop that people actually want on a Raspberry Pi: system checks, service control, notes, and lightweight chat through Telegram, without dragging in a full autonomous stack.

+- Telegram-first interface
+- Local LLM via Ollama
+- Raspberry Pi friendly
+- SQLite storage
+- Small skill-based architecture

-## What It Is
+## Why It Exists

-`openLight` is a small Go service that runs on Raspberry Pi, talks through a Telegram bot, stores state in SQLite, and exposes a focused set of operational skills:
+Most AI-agent frameworks are built for broad automation, multi-step planning, or cloud-heavy workflows.
+That is useful, but it is often too much for an edge device.

+`openLight` takes the opposite approach:

-- inspect machine health
+- one machine
-- check and manage whitelisted services
-- save and delete notes
+- one Telegram interface
+- a small toolset
-- talk to a local LLM through Ollama
+- optional local intelligence
+- predictable behaviour first, LLM second

-The project is intentionally narrow.
-It is not a full autonomous agent platform.
-It is a practical operator loop for a single box.
+It is not trying to be a general autonomous platform.
+It is trying to be a useful bot you can actually run on a Raspberry Pi every day.

 ## Demo / Use Cases